Skip to main content

 Devotee: I just saw in the last point … (indistinct) … it is a small but it is actually important, is how the preaching is possible … (indistinct)

-BCS: Yes, Prabhupäda is saying if we engage ourselves in bhägavata-sevayä daily, by this process the dirty things, inauspicious things, the heart disease, will be cleansed, but not fully.
-Prabhupäda says about seventy five percent, but he says when it is cleansed by seventy five percent, it is almost clean.
+BCS: Yes, Prabhupada is saying if we engage ourselves in bhägavata-sevayä daily, by this process the dirty things, inauspicious things, the heart disease, will be cleansed, but not fully.
+Prabhupada says about seventy five percent, but he says when it is cleansed by seventy five percent, it is almost clean.

-Devotee: One point that I thought … (indistinct) … Srila Prabhupäda says in Bhagavatam fifth canto, is that when one is free from sex desire he is seventy five perecent liberated.
+Devotee: One point that I thought … (indistinct) … Srila Prabhupada says in Bhagavatam fifth canto, is that when one is free from sex desire, he is seventy-five perecent liberated.

 BCS: Tåëäd api sunécena taror iva sahiñëunä, amäninä mänadena and kértanéyaù sadä hariù [Çikñäñöaka 3].
 Then anartha-nivåtti is describing the fourth verse, na dhanaà na janaà na sundaréà, kavitäà vä jagad-éça kämaye [Çikñäñöaka 4] Then mama janmani janmanéçvare bhavatäd bhaktir ahaituké tvayi [Çikñäñöaka 4] is the niñöhä bhakti.
 In my life after life let me become engaged in your devotional service.